open-telemetry/opentelemetry-specification/oteps/4333-recording-exceptions-on-logs.md

 try {
   processMessage.accept(context)
 } catch (Throwable t) {
-  // This native instrumentation may use OTel log API or another logging library such as SLF4J.
+  // This native instrumentation may use OTel log API or another logging library such as slf4j.
-  // Here we use Error severity since it remained unhandled by the application code logger.atError()
+  // Here we use Error severity since this exception was not handled by the application code. logger.atError()
     .addKeyValuePair("messaging.message.id", context.getMessageId())
     ...